varasys/theoffice/README.md

 ## Location & Partnerships

 - **Target location:** Humboldt Park, Chicago — a neighborhood with deep roots, vibrant culture, and a strong sense of community pride
-- **Political alignment:** Alderperson Jessie Fuentes (26th Ward) brings a background in education, youth advocacy, and community development[^1] — a non-profit model with youth job training could align with ward priorities
 - **Target shelter partner:** pending outreach
 - **Bonus synergy:** a shelter partner that runs vaccination clinics; hosting these on-site brings foot traffic and community goodwill and people who already have a cat that may need a friend
 - **Model:** Partner rescue supplies cats and handles medical costs; we provide foster capacity and adoption exposure